Pre-Trial Procedures For Court-Martial

 Types Of Court-Martial

-There are three different types of court-martial which a military member may encounter:
+There are three different types of court-martial that a military member may encounter:

 When a military member gets convicted of a summary court-martial, depending on their rank, the maximum sentence they may face is 30 days of confinement, reduction to E-1, 45 days of unconfined hard labor, and a reduced monthly salary to one third.
 These types of court-martial can’t result in a discharge of the military, and the process doesn’t involve a judge or jury.